dvdgeisler/DirigeraClient/README.md

    This application reads the data model of your DIRIGERA and outputs it as JSON.
 Based on the dump, we can determine at which points the API data model deviates or is incomplete.
 You may submit the generated dump as an issue to GitHub.</br></br>
 2) Try it out and share your experience.
-Many functionalities are "blind" implemented.
+Many functionalities are _blind_ implemented.
 This means that the endpoints have been reverse-engineered, and the transmitted data was derived from shared dumps.
-However, only testing with real devices can verify whether the interface is implemented correctly.
+However, only testing with real devices can verify whether the interface is implemented correctly.</br></br>
+3) Tell us how you plan to use the API and what features are lacking or need to be improved.

 #### Run the Dump Application

-##### Prerequisites:
+Prerequisites:
 * Java 17 (or higher) has to be installed
   * Download Java the latest OpenJDK for your operating system [here](https://openjdk.org)
   * Unpack the zip file to a location of your choosing